thaoshibe/relsim/README.md

 To download, please run this the [data/download_data.sh](./data/download_data.sh)

 ```
+# download dataset

 git clone https://github.com/thaoshibe/relsim.git #clone the repo if you haven't do that
 cd relsim

 bash data/download_data.sh # this script will download all dataset
 ```

 ## Disclaimer